Moiré pattern: Pattern formation

 Moiré patterns are often an artifact of images produced by various digital imaging and computer graphics techniques, for example when scanning a halftone picture or ray tracing a checkered plane (the latter being a special case of aliasing, due to undersampling a fine regular pattern).
 This can be overcome in texture mapping through the use of mipmapping and anisotropic filtering.

-The drawing on the upper right shows a moiré pattern.
+The drawing seen here shows a moiré pattern.
 The lines could represent fibers in moiré silk, or lines drawn on paper or on a computer screen.
 The nonlinear interaction of the optical patterns of lines creates a real and visible pattern of roughly parallel dark and light bands, the moiré pattern, superimposed on the lines.

 The moiré effect also occurs between overlapping transparent objects.
 For example, an invisible phase mask is made of a transparent polymer with a wavy thickness profile.
 As light shines through two overlaid masks of similar phase patterns, a broad moiré pattern occurs on a screen some distance away.
 This phase moiré effect and the classical moiré effect from opaque lines are two ends of a continuous spectrum in optics, which is called the universal moiré effect.
 The phase moiré effect is the basis for a type of broadband interferometer in x-ray and particle wave applications.
 It also provides a way to reveal hidden patterns in invisible layers.